Mrisho Sarakikya

-Gen.Mrisho Sam Hagai Sarakikya was the first chief of the Tanzania People's Defence Force (TPDF).
+Mrisho S.H.
+Sarakikya was the first chief of the Tanzania People's Defence Force (TPDF).
 He was given command of the TPDF soon after the army mutiny of 1964, when either a captain (Reuters 1967) or a lieutenant (Kaplan 1978).

 Early life

 He was born at Meru, Tanganyika in 1934.
 He attended Nkoaranga Lutheran Primary School and then moving on to Old Moshi secondary school.
 Due to his performance, he was then invited to the prestigious Tabora Government Secondary School.
 Once graduating, he entered the Tanganyikan portion of the King's African Rifles as a private in 1958; and later attended the Royal Military Academy Sandhurst.

 Military career

 During the mutiny within the newly formed Tanganyika Rifles in 1964, Sarakikya was in Tabora and remained loyal to Nyerere.
 Following the aftermath, other senior officers were dismissed or sacked and he was given command of the newly formed Tanzania People's Defence Force.
 From 1964 to 1974, he commanded the TPDF.
-He was succeeded by Lieutenant General Abdallah Twalipo.In 1974 President Mwalimu J.K.Nyerere appointed him to be the minister of sports and culture,the post he held until 1977 and later he was the Tanzanian Ambassador in Nigeria(1977-1984) and Ethiopia(1984-1993).
+He was succeeded by Lieutenant General Abdallah Twalipo.